 There is no limit to how many Webhooks you can setup per Deputy install.

 Deputy will post the webhook to your server in a JSON format.
 The JSON will be an object which has a topic and data property: [topic => topic_name, data=> OBJECT or [OBJECT]]

 Deputy will also add the following three headers:

 - X-Deputy-Secret: Checksum of the data payload which is a sha256 hmac of the body, salted with a secret key.
 This is for Enterprise based installs.
-To get the private key from an enterprise install go to Enterprise -> Security Settings -> Private Key for API Signining in Deputy
+To get the private key from an enterprise install go to Enterprise -> Advanced Settings -> Private Key for API Signining in Deputy

 - X-Deputy-Webhook-Callback: The resource URL of the webhook that generated this hook call